-MCG and MCE operate under a Governance Agreement (GA) entered into effective July 1, 2015 and a Memorandum of Understanding (MoU) last revised in 2021 (which remains in force).
+MCG and MCE operate under a Governance Agreement (GA) entered into effective July 1, 2015 and a Memorandum of Understanding (MoU) last revised in 2018 (which remains in force).
 An Addendum and Adherence Agreement that adds MCNL to the GA was entered into, effective 1 July 2018.
-At the same time, a second MoU that established operating rules and explained the relationship between MCNL, MCG and MCE was also entered into in 2018 and revised in 2021.
+At the same time, a second MoU that established operating rules and explained the relationship between MCNL, MCG and MCE was also entered into in 2018.